2026 Boys & Girls Cross Country Info

 5. At meets and practices, watch each other’s property—people steal, whether at home or away.

-6. Stay on the cross country area at away meets—You are not to leave the campus or course area!
+6. Stay in the cross country area at all meets!
+You are not to leave the campus or course area! (breaking this rule will result in immediate parent contact/pickup from the meet regardless of location and possible dismissal from the team.

 Warm-Up: